medic/cht-docs/content/en/core/overview/test-data-generator.md

 linkTitle: "Test Data Generator"
 weight: 2
 description: >
-  This tool is intended for application builders or CHT developer contributors that have knowledge on the design of docs from the CHT's CouchDB.
-Design the test data that fits your project hierarchy and reports.
-The tool will generate CouchDB docs and push them into your CHT test instance.
+  A tool for CHT developers to design, generate, and push CouchDB docs tailored to project hierarchies and reports .
 ---

 # Test Data Generator for CHT Test Instances